ngelrojas/my-local-copilot/README.md

 3.3: detect the programming language and put in a box, to select the model chat.

 3.4: create a database to save the conversation, when the user close the vscode, the conversation is saved.

+3.6: put re-answer button in the response chat.

 ### DONE